As human-beings we simply don’t have the time or brain capacity to make all our decisions consciously and rationally, using System 2 thinking.

 Our Brand Research capabilities

-Whether you are developing a new B2C brand, or re-energising an existing one, Brandspeak’s brand research toolkit and experience will enable you to successfully access instinctive, emotional, System 1 thinking.
+Whether you are developing a new brand, or re-energising an existing one, we’ll use our brand research toolkit and experience to ensure your brand has both System 1 and System 2 stickiness.

-In its long form, the positioning statement may reflect all of the following elements:
+In its long form, the positioning may reflect all of the following elements: